incremental-design/dev-boxes/README.md

 - `npx jest` to test ALL packages.
 - `npx jest --watch` to watch for changes as you develop within package in this monorepo.

+Every package contains a single `<nameOfPackage.test.ts>` file in its root.
+Place all of your tests in this file.
+Jest won't look anywhere else for tests.

 ### Document:

 This repository contains THREE levels of documentation: